-Each element has a namespace (e.g., AIT-Element) is defined next to the element's title as defined within parenthesis.
+Each element has a defined namespace (e.g., AIT-Element), which can be found next to the element's title within parenthesis.
 You can only change or delete Elements you have created.

 Note: Elements provided by the AIT cannot be updated or deleted.
 The Namespace is described in the Configuration/Namespace section.

 To create a new Element, you first have to switch to the correct overview.
-Please click on Elements in the Navigation bar.
-RED marked in the picture below.
+Please click on Toolbox in the Navigation bar, as shown with RED marks in the picture below.

 This opens the overview with the defined elements.
-You can already see all defined Elements, Assets, Connectors and Boundaries in their hierarchical structure on the left side.
+You can already see all defined Elements, Assets, Connectors, Interfaces and Boundaries in their hierarchical structure on the left side.

 In order to create a new component, click on the + in the upper right corner.